-On November 7, 2023, we entered into a loan and security agreement (the "2023 SVB Credit Agreement") with Silicon Valley Bank, a division of First-Citizen Bank & Trust Company ("SVB"), which provides for a revolving line of credit up to \$10.0 million.
+On November 7, 2023, we entered into a loan and security agreement (the "2023 SVB Credit Agreement") with SVB, which provides for a revolving line of credit up to \$10.0 million.
 The borrowing base is limited to 85% of eligible accounts receivable, subject to certain adjustments.
-Borrowings accrue interest on advance at a per annum rate equal to the greater of 8.50% and the Prime Rate.
+Borrowings accrue interest on advance at a per annum rate equal to the greater of 8.50% and the Wall Street Journal prime rate.
 The maturity date is November 7, 2025.